voder-ai/eslint-plugin-traceability/README.md

 2. Using Yarn
    yarn add --dev eslint-plugin-traceability

-For detailed setup with ESLint v9, see user-docs/eslint-9-setup-guide.md.
+For detailed setup with ESLint v9, see the [ESLint v9 Setup Guide](user-docs/eslint-9-setup-guide.md).

 ## Usage